 - Distribute batter between 12 muffin cups and set aside.

-- Bake muffins for 20-22 minutes, or until a toothpick inserted in the middle comes out clean (or with crumbs, not batter).
+- Bake muffins for about 20-22 minutes, or until a toothpick inserted in the middle comes out clean (or with crumbs, not batter).

 - Allow pan to cool for 2-3 minutes before removing muffins to a cooling rack to cool completely.
 Store cooled muffins in a sealed container.